camueller/SmartApplianceEnabler/doc/ValueExtraction_EN.md

 This [Java Regex Tester](https://www.freeformatter.com/java-regex-tester.html) can be used to test whether the selected regular expression extracts the desired value from the response.

-In addition to the regular expression, you need the answer from which the value is to be extracted.
+In addition to the regular expression, you need the response from which the value is to be extracted.
 If the *Smart Appliance Enabler* is already communicating with this device, its response can be found in the log.

 The names shown in italics refer to the corresponding fields on the Regex Tester page.